mnot/I-D/rfc5988bis/draft.md

 # Algorithms for Parsing Link Header Fields {#parse}

-This appendix outlines a non-normative algorithm, for parsing the Link header(s) out of a header set, parsing a link header field value, and algorithms for parsing generic parts of the field value.
+This appendix outlines a set of non-normative algorithms: for parsing the Link header(s) out of a header set, parsing a link header field value, and algorithms for parsing generic parts of the field value.

 These algorithms are more permissive than the ABNF defining the syntax might suggest; the error handling embodied in them is a reasonable approach, but not one that is required.
 As such they are